What is Automated Currency Trading

-A flat market is a financial market without clear direction and that means that either prices are stabilized due to limited liquidity or either prices are moving in short-ranges due to important upcoming news or events.
+A flat market is a financial market without clear direction and that means that either price is stabilized due to limited liquidity or either price is moving in short-ranges due to important upcoming news or events.

 What is Floating Exchange Rate

 A Floating Exchange Rate or else a Flexible Exchange Rate means a currency that is not fixed by the regime and may freely fluctuate against other currencies.